 - Brief description of the research proposal

-Applications for internal review are due to Erin Carr email@example.com no later than 5:00pm Monday, March 25th (please send your application in one PDF).
-Selected nominees will be notified by Thursday, April 4th.
+Applications for internal review are due to Daven Ria (email@example.com) no later than 5:00pm by Friday, March 27th (please send your application in one PDF).
+Selected nominees will be notified by Tuesday, April 7th.
+The nomination form (to be submitted to V Foundation by the DCI) is due April 16, 2020.